markagreen/learning_from_outliers_influenza/README.md

 # Learning from the outliers: A longitudinal ecological study of social and spatial inequalities in older adult influenza vaccination and hospitalisation (Cheshire and Merseyside, UK)

+A repo to replicate the analyses in the paper:

 **Learning from the outliers: A longitudinal ecological study of social and spatial inequalities in older adult influenza vaccination and hospitalisation (Cheshire and Merseyside, UK).**

 Mark A. Green1*, Caroline Jeffery2, Christopher Cheyne3, Laura Bonnett3, Marta Garcia-Finana3, David M. Hughes3, Iain Buchan4, Neil French2, Daniel Hungerford2